GitHubBlog

 OpenAlice does not need a database.
 State is file-backed: config, sessions, trading history, news, issues, inbox entries, workspace artifacts, and provider settings live under ~/.openalice by default.
 Docker uses a persistent volume for the same role.
 See Data & Credentials when you need the exact layout, admin token recovery, sealed broker credentials, or port configuration.

-For daily dogfooding today:
+For daily dogfooding today, start from source:

 First thing after install